LaihoE/Python-demoparser/readme.md

 Time taken for the parsing (with ryzen 5900x and no I/O):

 If you have a fast SSD then i strongly recommend multiprocessing your parsing. examples show how to multiprocess across demos.
-This type of multiprocessing is quite "safe".
 Multiprocessing will most likely max out your drive's reading speed.
 With multiprocessing ive been able to parse > 5GB/s (of game events) and >3GB/s (tick data).
 An average MM demo is around 90mb.